Smile-SA/frontend-frameworks-comparison/README.md

 - FCP: First Contentful Paint - First Contentful Paint marks the time at which the first text or image is painted.
 - LCP: Largest Contentful Paint - Largest Contentful Paint marks the time at which the largest text or image is painted.
-- TBT: Total Blocking Time - Sum of all time periods between FCP and Time to Interactive, when taskB length exceeded 50ms, expressed in milliseconds.
+- TBT: Total Blocking Time - Sum of all time periods between FCP and Time to Interactive, when a task length exceeded 50ms, expressed in milliseconds.
 - CLS: Cumulative Layout Shift - Cumulative Layout Shift measures the movement of visible elements within the viewport.
 - SI: Speed Index - Speed Index shows how quickly the contents of a page are visibly populated.